Skip to main content

 Free broadband installation for those on universal credit

-In a recent statement, UK broadband network Openreach has stated that it will install broadband for free to those households in the UK living on Universal Credit and with no other earnings.
+In a recent statement, UK broadband network Openreach stated that it will install broadband for free to those households in the UK living on Universal Credit and with no other earnings.

-Many major broadband providers operate on Openreach, including BT, Sky and TalkTalk, which means that they should be able to pass those savings on to new customers.
-This would save an estimated one million people up to £92 and would help those who have had to struggle without internet access to get connected.
+Many major broadband providers, including BT, Sky, and TalkTalk, operate on Openreach, which means that they should be able to pass those savings on to new customers.
+This would save an estimated one million people up to £92 and help those who have had to struggle without internet access get connected.

 A recent report from Ofcom revealed that some two million UK households struggle to afford internet services.
 And only 1% of those on out-of-work benefits had signed up for low-cost broadband tariffs offered to those on low incomes.
 Hopefully, the removal of an installation charge can help more households get online soon.